 CO₂ Breathing Emission Calculator

-The emission of carbon dioxide (CO₂) from human activity is a well-known threat to our planet and is often considered one of the main contributors to the greenhouse effect.
+The emission of carbon dioxide (CO₂) from human activity is a well-known threat to our planet and is often considered one of theto the greenhouse effect.

 But what happens when you breathe in carbon dioxide?
 Is carbon dioxide dangerous to an individual person?
-Yes, exposure to high CO₂ concentrations may cause drowsiness, increased heart rate, blood pressure, unconsciousness, and even life-threatening complications.
-Scientists have also shown that carbon dioxide can make you dumber!
+Yes, exposure todrowsiness, increased heart rate, blood pressure, unconsciousness, and even life-threatening complications.
+Scientists have also shown that carbon dioxide can !

-Although the carbon dioxide level in outside air is still relatively low, the problem arises in closed space where people constantly exhale CO₂ as a natural consequence of breathing.
+Although the carbon dioxide level in outside air is still relatively low, the problem arises in closed spaces where people constantly exhale CO₂ as a natural consequence of breathing - classrooms being the perfect example of such space.
 To investigate this problem, we have decided to create this CO₂ breathing emission calculator, which estimates how much the CO₂ concentration can increase in your room.
 Is it at an acceptable level, or does it require additional ventilation?
 Check it out with the CO₂ breathing emission calculator!

 Do humans breathe out carbon dioxide?

-Exhaled air is a mixture of around 3,500 compounds, including nitrogen (78%), oxygen (16%), argon (0.9%), carbon dioxide (4%).
+Exhaled air is a, including nitrogen (78%), oxygen (16%), argon (0.9%), carbon dioxide (4%).
 The rest of the components are present in microscopic amounts.
 So, do humans breathe out carbon dioxide?
 Yes, we use 5% of oxygen we breath in to increase the CO₂ concentration by nearly 4 percent points, i.e., 40,000 PPM.
 That's a hundredfold increase!

-The adult human lung capacity is usually 3 - 5 liters, but we usually inhale only about 0.35 liters of air during one breathing cycle.
+The adult human lung capacity is usually 3 - 5 liters (you can learn how to calculate with our lung capacity calculator), but we usually inhale only about of air during one breathing cycle.
 Of course, this is next to nothing compared to the average room volume of approximately 50,000 liters, but that's only one breathing cycle.
-In reality, an average adult breathes around 12 - 20 times a minute at rest, which is what might actually change the room's air composition.
+In reality, an average adult at rest, which is what might actually change the room's air composition.

 What happens when you breathe in carbon dioxide?
 Is carbon dioxide dangerous?